sratatata/sratatata.github.io/cv.md

 My key interest is traveling on motorcycle.
 I’m also spending a lot of time playing economic and strategic euro style boardgames.
 Recently I’ve started curses of architectural drawing.
 When I find some more time I like making things, electronic circuits, programming microcontrollers or even make hands dirty in mechanical workshop.

 ## Employment History
 ### Samsung Electronics Sp. z o.o. , Warsaw 	06.2016 - present
+#### as Senior Software Engineer
+I'm currently focusing on Big Data and Data Sience projects, to expand my horizons and to help my current team with my development skills.
+My key rosponsibilites as senior developer is mentoring and reviewing implementation of alghorithms developed by data sience specialists.
+Additionally I'm helping with implementing scurum as a "Scrum Master".

+### Samsung Electronics Sp. z o.o. , Warsaw 	06.2016 - 05.2018
 #### as Part Leader
-I’m team leader of 19 person development team.
+I was team leader of 19 person development team.
 To my duties belongs coaching, tech-leading, trainings organization, projects leading if no Scrum is applied and administration.
-I’m working also on improving team to team communication in our division with inspiration of Scrum tools.
-Second objective is to enhance teammates to more pro-active attitude.
+I was working also on improving team to team communication in our division with inspiration of Scrum tools.
+Second objective was to enhancing teammates to more pro-active attitude.

 ### Samsung Electronics Sp. z o.o. , Warsaw 	11.2014 - 06.2016
 #### as Senior Software Engineer